MicrosoftDocs/windows-iot-public/windows-iot/iot-enterprise/Commercialization/Manufacturing-Guide.md

 keywords: IoT Enterprise, Manufacturing Guide
 ---

-# Windows 10 IoT Enterprise Manufacturing Guide
+# Windows IoT Enterprise Manufacturing Guide Overview
 We offer a [Manufacturing Guide](/windows-hardware/manufacture/desktop/iot-ent-overview) to help you walk through how to build, set-up, and commercialize your Windows 10 IoT Enterprise devices.

 > [!TIP]